FauzanFarooqui/CustomShell/README.md

 # Linux Shell
-A Linux shell in C that uses multi-threading (using fork, exec, wait).
+A basic Linux shell in C that uses multi-threading in C POSIX.
 Can handle most typical commands you give to your default terminal.

 This is an assignment project for the Operating Systems course at VNIT.